Dominique Davis

-Dominique Dion Davis (born July 17, 1989) is an American professional gridiron football quarterback for the BC Lions of the Canadian Football League (CFL).
-He was signed by the Atlanta Falcons as an undrafted free agent in 2012.
+Dominique Dion Davis (born July 17, 1989) is an American professional football quarterback.
+He was signed by the Atlanta Falcons of the National Football League (NFL) as an undrafted free agent in 2012.
 Davis played college football at Boston College, Fort Scott Community College and East Carolina University.

-High school career
+Early life

 Davis earned FSWA All-State Class 3A first-team honors as a senior quarterback and was an honorable mention as a junior.
 He threw for 2,758 yards and 28 touchdowns in 2006.
 He completed 16-of-33 passes for 271 yards and one touchdown in the Kathleen High School's regional semifinal loss to Hardee.
 He completed 136-of-227 passes for 1,659 yards and 11 touchdowns as a junior, leading Kathleen to a 10–3 record and the district title.
 He also competed on the school's basketball and track and field teams.

 College career

 Boston College

 After sitting out the 2007 season with Matt Ryan leading the Boston College Eagles, in his second season he and Chris Crane vied for the position of quarterback early on in the 2008 season.
 Dominique got his first snaps in a game against University of Central Florida following a poor showing by Crane.
 He also played in the following game against University of Rhode Island, but then was benched by head coach Jeff Jagodzinski as Crane solidified his position.

 Then in week 13 against Wake Forest Chris Crane went down in the second quarter and Dominique Davis came in with a 13–0 lead.
 Davis played mediocre, fumbling twice as the Boston College defense kept the game close until the final minutes of the game.
 Then with less than 4 minutes left Davis completed a long 3rd down to WR Rich Gunnell to put BC into scoring range.
 Following a pass to WR Brandon Robinson, Davis capped the drive with a short run for the winning score.
 His first victory as a starter came on November 28, 2008.
 The 28–21 victory over the Maryland Terrapins clinched BC's spot in the 2008 ACC Championship Game.